Death of Cleopatra: Suicide of Antony and Cleopatra

 With Octavian's forces in Alexandria, Cleopatra withdrew to her tomb with her closest attendants and had a message sent to Antony that she had died by suicide.
 Antony ordered his slave Eros to kill him, but instead, Eros killed himself with his sword.
 In despair, Antony stabbed himself through the stomach with a sword, inflicting a fatal wound.
 In Plutarch's telling, Antony was still alive as he was carried into Cleopatra's tomb, telling her in his dying words that he would die honorably and that she could trust a certain Gaius Proculeius on Octavian's side to treat her well.
 The same Proculeius used a ladder to breach a window of Cleopatra's tomb and detain her inside before she could have a chance to burn herself to death along with her vast treasure.
 Cleopatra was allowed to embalm Antony's body before she was forcefully escorted to the palace, where she eventually met with Octavian, who had also detained three of her children: Alexander Helios, Cleopatra Selene II, and Ptolemy Philadelphus.

 As related by Livy, in her meeting with Octavian, Cleopatra told him candidly, "I will not be led in a triumph" (οὐ θριαμβεύσομαι), but Octavian only gave the cryptic answer that her life would be spared.
 He did not offer her any specific details about his plans for Egypt or her royal family.
-After a spy informed Cleopatra that Octavian intended to bring her back to Rome to be paraded as a prisoner in his Roman triumph, she avoided this humiliation by taking her own life.
-Plutarch elaborates how Cleopatra approached her suicide in an almost ritual process that involved bathing and then a fine meal including figs brought to her in a basket.
+After a spy informed Cleopatra that Octavian intended to bring her back to Rome to be paraded as a prisoner in his triumph, she avoided this humiliation by taking her own life.
+Plutarch elaborates on how Cleopatra approached her suicide in an almost ritual process that involved bathing and then having a fine meal including figs brought to her in a basket.

 Plutarch writes that Octavian ordered his freedman Epaphroditus to guard her and prevent a suicide attempt, but Cleopatra and her handmaidens were able to deceive him and kill themselves nonetheless.
 When Octavian received a note from Cleopatra requesting that she be buried next to Antony, he had his messengers rush to her.
 The servant broke down her door but was too late.
 Plutarch states that she was found with her handmaiden, Iras, dying at her feet and Charmion adjusting Cleopatra's diadem before she herself fell.
 It is unclear from primary sources if their suicides took place within the palace or inside Cleopatra's tomb.
 Cassius Dio claims that Octavian called on trained snake charmers of the Psylli tribe of Ancient Libya to attempt an oral venom extraction and revival of Cleopatra, but their efforts failed.
 Although Octavian was outraged by these events and "was robbed of the full splendor of his victory" according to Cassius Dio, he had Cleopatra interred next to Antony in their tomb as requested, and also gave Iras and Charmion proper burials.